Diquark Induced Short-Range Nucleon-Nucleon Correlations \& the EMC Effect: Diquark Properties

-All relative N-N momenta measured in short-range correlations as of today have been above the nuclear Fermi momentum.
-It is proposed that a sufficient N-N separation distance in order for diquark formation to occur is the distance corresponding to the Fermi momentum of the nucleus, $\rm k_{F}= 250 ~\rm MeV/c$.
-This translates, by the same natural unit conversion, to a separation distance of $0.79 ~\rm fm$.
-Therefore, the phenomenologically driven separation distance between nearest neighbor nucleons sufficient for diquark formation induced SRC to occur is proposed to be \bea d_{N-N} \lesssim d_{F} = 0.79 ~\rm fm. \eea
+All relative NN momenta measured in short-range correlations as of today are above the nuclear Fermi momentum.
+It is proposed that a sufficient NN separation distance in order for diquark formation to occur is the distance corresponding to the Fermi momentum of the nucleus, $\rm k_{F}= 250 ~\rm MeV/c$.
+This translates, by the same natural unit conversion, to a separation distance of $\rm d_F = 0.79 ~\rm fm$.
+Therefore, the phenomenologically-driven separation distance between nearest neighbor nucleons sufficient for diquark induced SRC to occur is proposed to be \bea d_{NN} \lesssim d_{F} = 0.79 ~\rm fm. \eea